Top 11 cybersecurity frameworks in 2024

 Cybersecurity frameworks to consider

 Information security is a dynamic field that encompasses a wide range of technologies, frameworks, and best practices.
-Appropriate security frameworks and solutions will vary significantly across organizations depending on the industry, scale, and scope of the organization's operations.
-Here are some of the most widely used cybersecurity frameworks in 2023:
+Appropriate cybersecurity frameworks and solutions will vary significantly across organizations depending on the industry, scale, and scope of the organization’s operations.
+Here are some of the most widely used cybersecurity frameworks in 2024:

 1. NIST

-The National Institute of Standards and Technology (NIST) is a governmental agency responsible for advancing technology and security standards within the United States.
-NIST's Cybersecurity Framework provides guidelines for organizations to identify, protect, detect, respond to, and recover from cyber attacks.
+The NIST is a governmental agency responsible for advancing technology and security standards within the United States.
+NIST’s Cybersecurity Framework provides guidelines for organizations to identify, protect, detect, respond to, and recover from cyberattacks.
 The framework was created in 2014 as guidance for federal agencies, but the principles apply to almost any organization seeking to build a secure digital environment.

-Now in its second version, NIST's framework is a comprehensive set of best practices for organizations looking to improve their security posture.
+In its second version, NIST’s Cybersecurity Framework is a comprehensive set of best practices for organizations looking to improve their cybersecurity posture.
 It includes detailed guidance on risk management, asset management, identity and access control, incident response planning, supply chain management, and more.

 2. ISO 27001 and ISO 27002